ShauryaAgarwal/Vertlytics/README.md

 Vertlytics is an AI-powered tool that transforms a single video of your vertical jump into a comprehensive biomechanical analysis.
 Designed to empower both professional athletes and the general public, Vertlytics provides personalized insights and actionable recommendations to prevent injuries and optimize performance—all from just one video.

+Access our official [Devpost submission page](https://devpost.com/software/hello-jmohbp), including a comprehensive **Demo video** along with an in-depth project breakdown and documentation.

 ---

 ## Table of Contents